Pelli Chesukundam: Soundtrack

-The music was composed by Koti.
-The music was released by SUPREME Music Company.
+The music was composed by Koti and released by SUPREME Music Company.

 Remakes

 Reception

 A critic from Andhra Today said that the film "has a message to convey to the audience and at the same time it has all the ingredients to make it a box-office hit.
 It drives home some truths and solutions on the social stigma attached to rape victims and the double standards of people".